 The actions you need to take, and the resources you will need to help you will depend on the issues and objectives you identify.

-Requesting adjustments for a re-sit
+Requesting adjustments for a resit

-If you have failed your first or second attempt at the assessment, are planning to register to sit the November 2021 assessment and you need adjustments, such as extra time, you will have to put in a fresh application to the GPhC.
-You cannot carry over any adjustments agreed for the previous exam.
-You must submit your application form by 6 September 2021.
-There is no process for dealing with late adjustment requests for this sitting.
-For further information about applying to sit the registration assessment, see the GPhC website.
+If you have failed your first or second attempt at the assessment and are planning to register to sit the Autumn 2023 assessment and you need adjustments, such as extra time, you may have to put in a fresh application to the GPhC.
+If you applied for an adjustment for the June 2023 exam you will have been granted one of the following adjustment types:

-Dates for the Autumn Assessment sitting
+Dates for the Summer Assessment sitting 2024

 The date for the next assessment is 25 June 2024.